 Insert new paragraph 4.9., to read:

 "4.9.
-An impact shield that is not permanently attached to the seat shall have a permanently attached label to indicate the brand and model of the ECRS to which it belongs and the size range.
-The minimum size of the label shall be [40 x 40] mm."
+An impact shield that is not permanently attached to the seat shall have a permanently attached label to indicate the brand and model of the Enhanced Child Restraint System to which it belongs and the size range.
+The minimum size of the label shall be [40 x 40] mm or the equivalent area."

 Insert new paragraph 4.10., to read: